 – Hairy areas.

-– Bony regions not protected by adequate soft tissue structures.
+– Bony regions without adequate soft tissue structure protection.

 – If you are on blood thinning medication or have a blood disorder.